Skip to main content

 1. Add the Mem0 marketplace:

-2. Restart Codex, open the Plugin Directory, browse the Mem0 Plugins marketplace, and install Mem0.
+Or, in the app: restart Codex, open the Plugin Directory, browse the Mem0 Plugins marketplace, and install Mem0.

 Do not combine with Option B. The plugin manifest auto-registers the mem0 MCP server, so adding both will create a duplicate registration.

-Option B — Direct MCP
+Option B: Direct MCP

 Make sure MEM0_API_KEY is exported in the shell you launch Codex from, then restart Codex.
+This gives you the MCP tools but not the lifecycle hooks or SDK skill.

 Managing the Plugin